Upcoming Virtual International Conferences Detailed Guide

 Checking the virtual conference details against Beall's Predatory Journal List (a well-known and often-referred to list by veteran conference-goers worldwide, prepared by Jeffrey Beall, a retired librarian), and Caltech Library's Predatory Conference List is highly recommended.
 One should also take the time to carry out a search for the name of the organization on Google with the word "predator".
 Other research that has been duped in the past may have published their experience.

-The Registration Fees For The Online Conference Seem Too
+The Registration Fees For The Online Conference Seem Too Exorbitant

 The Solution

-out to one's peers, comparing the prices they pay to attend virtual conferences
+Reaching out to one's peers, comparing the prices they pay to attend virtual conferences can help.
+Experienced researchers become suspicious when they see absurdly high registration fees for an unknown conference.

 When googling the virtual conference or its organizers, do many different listings appear?
 If the same conference is held multiple times in different cities, or if the organizer is organizing multiple online or physical conferences at the same time, proceeding with extreme caution is recommended.
 Some predatory conferences alternate between countries and thus organize three to four physical or even virtual conferences per year, resulting in a net profit.